PerezKerman/cookiecutter_cocotb/cocotb_template/{{cookiecutter.project_name}}/README.md

 │   ├── constraints    <- Constraints files of the design if needed.
 │   ├── coregen        <-
 │   ├── hdl            <- Directory containing the full design HDL scripts (VHDL and Verilog).
+|   ├── testbench      <- Directory containing the HDL versions of the tests (if needed).
 │   └── vivado         <- The original Vivado project of the IP Core.
 │
 │